-5. Conclusion
+V. Conclusion

-The focus of the EACH project was to allow students to explore their understanding of fitness and its relation to their conceptions of natural selection and the evolution of altruism.
+The goal of the EACH unit was to enable students to explore their understanding of fitness and its relation to their conceptions of natural selection and the evolution of altruism.
 All the students who participated in this study initially believed that altruism could not survive because it was not a benefit to individual fitness.
 After students interacted with the models, they began to think of fitness as a multi-level phenomenon, and to think of the possible ways in which group and environmental factors can make altruism an advantageous trait.
 Through experimenting with the models, students came to a new understanding of fitness, and of the role that conceptions of fitness play in their understanding of evolutionarily plausible scenarios.

-We encouraged students participating in the EACH project to explore the NetLogo environment, and to build models that would explore their ideas of how different evolutionary scenarios would work.
-Eventually, we also hope to involve students in participating in on-line interactive simulations of evolutionary systems.
+We encouraged students participating in the project to explore the NetLogo environment, and to build models that would explore their ideas of how different evolutionary scenarios would work.
+We have also started to involve students in participating in online interactive simulations of evolutionary systems.
 Such participatory simulations are a new and emerging technology in which individual students act out the role of individual agents in a simulation.
-As this technology advances, we expect that participatory simulations will be a powerful new tool for exploring the roles of individual and group-level phenomena in evolutionary systems.
-Ultimately, we hope to develop on-going evolutionary scenarios in which each user is an agent that develops a survival strategy that is either passed on, if successful, or dies out, if unsuccessful.
-We anticipate that allowing users to participate in these simulations as first-person agents will add new dimensions of understanding to their conceptions of evolutionary processes and the multiple levels of fitness.
+As this technology advances, we expect that participatory simulations will be a powerful new tool for exploring the roles of individual and grouplevel phenomena in evolutionary systems.
+We have begun to develop on-going evolutionary scenarios in which each user is an agent that develops a survival strategy that is either passed on, if successful, or dies out, if unsuccessful.
+We anticipate that enabling users to participate in these simulations as first-person agents will add new dimensions of understanding to their conceptions of evolutionary processes and the multiple levels of fitness.